 Locating the perfect photo-spots while traveling is time-consuming.
-No one wants to waste their precious time when traveling sat in front a computer browsing the net, trying to find the perfect spots.
+No one wants to waste their precious time when travelling sat in front of a computer browsing the net, trying to find the perfect spots.
 It is best to do your research ahead of time, making a plan of where and when you want to visit each place you want to photograph.

 Researching and planning is a major part of my travel photography.
 I can spend hours researching, making a list of each place I wish to visit and planning out exactly what time of day or night, I should be there.
-This allows me to spend my time when traveling actually taking photographs, allowing me to make the most of the time allocated for each place.
+This allows me to spend my time when travelling actually taking photographs, allowing me to make the most of the time allocated for each place.